StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 The memory search is a valuable tool for finding the addresses of relevant in-game values.
 As an example, let's use the memory search to locate which address the player's HP is stored at.

 To search for a value, enter the value to search for, configure the search using the available options, and press _New Search_.
-Let's search for the player's current HP.
+Let's search for the player's current HP, which we set to 8 earlier.
 >![](/assets/img/reverse-engineering/memory-search-new.png)<br>
 >Searching for a value

 8 is a small value, so it commonly occurs throughout memory.
 We could scroll through each address in the search and try each of them to see which one represents the player's HP, but there's a better way.

 Without closing the memory search, go back to the game and walk around for a bit until your HP regenerates to 9.
 Next, change the search type to _Changed by value_, change the search value to 1, and click _Search Within_.
-This will limit the search to the memory addresses found in the previous search, and look for any values that have increased by 1 from the previous search.
+This will limit the search to the memory addresses found in the previous search, and look for any values that have increased by 1 from before.
 Since the previous search was for the value 8, this will search for any values that changed from 8 to 9 between the two searches.
 >![](/assets/img/reverse-engineering/memory-search-changed.png)<br>
 >Searching for changed values

 Now that the search is narrowed to a handful of values, you can try changing the values at each of these addresses to find which one controls the player's HP.
 Note that you can select a search result and use _Open in Memory Viewer_ to open the memory viewer at the selected address.
 You'll find that the correct address is 0x200419E.

->Note that we changed the player's HP to 8 earlier because we already knew the address of the value.
-If you didn't already know the address, you could find an enemy in-game and let it attack you to lower your HP.
+>To set up the above example, we manually changed the player's HP to 8, which requires knowing the address of the player's HP ahead of time.
+If you didn't already know the address, you could lower your HP through in-game means, such as finding an enemy and letting it attack you.

 ### Debugger
 In mGBA, the debugger is a console that exposes several useful debugging features, including setting breakpoints and watchpoints to pause game execution, stepping through assembly code as it runs, and viewing register values.
 The debugger is accessed via _Tools > Open Debugger Console..._, which will open the window below: